floemmel/PowerBiDesktopTraining/README.md

 )
 ```

-Optional: As a last step, right click on _Product Category_ in the Products table and select _Create hierarchy_.
+As a last step, right click on _Product Category_ in the Products table and select _Create hierarchy_.
 Then right click on _Product -> Add to hierarchy_ and select the one you just created.
+Optionally rename it.

 ## Build a simple report

-In this step you will build a report.
+In this step you will build a report, which should take 25 minutes.
 There will not be any detailed instructions, as you can play around if the visuals that you like and format them according to your preferences.
 However there will be a list of requirements according to the data

 Add the following visualizations on your first page:
 - Display the two measures _Total Sales_ and _Number of Sales_ as standalone values